plausible/website/_articles/simple_web_analytics.md

 Analytics scripts have a performance impact on the page weight and the loading time speed of a website.
 Plausible aims to provide you with all the essential website traffic insights without a negative impact on your site speed.

-Our analytics script is [17 times smaller than the Google Analytics](https://plausible.io/lightweight-web-analytics) script and 75 times smaller than the recommended Google Analytics integration using Google Tag Manager.
+Our analytics script is [75 times smaller than the Google Analytics](https://plausible.io/lightweight-web-analytics) script.
 It is lighter and faster to load so you will reduce the page weight of your site compared to when using Google Analytics.

 **2. Web analytics without the use of cookies and other privacy-invasive tools**